It's prime time to spot Neowise, the brightest comet in more than 20 years

-Comet Neowise, the most impressive comet in nearly 25 years, is visible now.
-After two other promising comets -- Swan and Atlas -- fizzled and faded away earlier this year, Comet C/2020 F3 (aka Neowise) is dazzling skywatchers, and the best views may be yet to come.
+Comet Neowise, the most impressive comet in nearly 25 years, is visible now, and the best views may be yet to come.

-Emily Kramer, co-investigator on the science team for NASA's Neowise spacecraft that discovered the comet, told reporters Wednesday that it's rare for a comet to be bright enough to see with the naked eye.
+Emily Kramer, co-investigator on the science team for the NASA Neowise spacecraft that discovered the comet, told reporters this week it's rare for a comet to be bright enough to see with the naked eye.

 "It's been quite a while," she said.
 "The last time was 1995-1996 (with comet Hale-Bopp)."